Patapsco-ai/pai-multi-arch/README.md

 - Bitsandbytes 0.46.1 is built from source specifically for ARM64
 - Uses CUDA backend with proper compute capability configuration
 - Provides optimized quantization support for ARM64 systems

-### GH200 Specific Notes
-- The image is optimized for NVIDIA GH200 (Grace Hopper Superchip)
-- Supports the full 96GB GPU memory
-- Can utilize the 480GB system RAM when Docker memory limits are removed
-- Recommended to use `--memory 0` flag when building on GH200

 ### Known Limitations
 - Build process requires significant memory and time due to compilation from source